Highway Overview on TransCanadaHighway.com

 the Alberta-BC border, the continental divide) with an elevation of 1643 m, which incidentally is 316 m higher than

 the Rogers Pass.
-The Rogers Pass portion of the highway was paved in 1963, completing the coast-to-coast highway (see more complete history of the highway).
+The Rogers Pass portion of the highway was paved in 1962, completing the coast-to-coast highway (see more complete history of the highway).

 For detailed maps for each province, click on its name at the TOP OF THE PAGE.
-Or you can click on the MAP to view route itineraries.
+Or you can click on the MAP to view specific route itineraries.

 Trans-Canada Highway History

-first post of the Canadian Highway was planted in Victoria in 1912.
+As early as 1910, there were calls for a national road across Canada, and Tofino laid claim to the "wetern terminus" in that year, a dream unfulfilled, but the sign remains on its waterfront to this day.
+The first post of the Canadian Highway was planted in Victoria in 1912.
 The first successful crossing of Canada by car was in 1912, when Thomas Wilby supplemented existing dirt roads with railway rights of way along the rugged Lake Superior north shore and over the Rocky Mountains.
 Some sections of the highway were paved early on (for example, Highway 17 in Northern Ontario was paved in 1937), while others had major construction challenges and would require federal support.

 More detailed history...